Manage a workspace on Enterprise Grid

 All workspaces are connected on Enterprise Grid, but you can control how accessible they are to members of the organization.
 There are three levels of discovery for you to choose:

-- Discoverable, but new members must ask permission to join
+- By Request: Discoverable and new members must ask permission to join

 💡 Learn how to manage workspace discovery and access.